11/13/19, rev 3/9/22,9/15/22,11/7/22,4/21/24,4/26/24,5/24/24,8/26/24,9/2/24,10/1/24

 5. Measured water vapor increase

-The accelerated increase in WV, above that determined from just global temperature increase, is expected from the surge in irrigation and has also been measured.
+The accelerated increase in WV, above that determined from just global temperature increase, is expected from the surge in irrigation and population and has also been measured.
 Average measured global atmospheric water vapor (total from surface to TOA) over the years is provided here at Figure 5.

 Clear sky water vapor measurements over the non-ice-covered oceans in the form of total precipitable water (TPW) have been made since Jan 1988 by Remote Sensing Systems (NASA/RSS) [5].
 A graph of this measured ‘global’ average anomaly data, with a reference value of 28.73 added [24], is shown in the left graph of Figure 5.
 This data is extrapolated earlier using CO2 level as a proxy, with the expression kg/m^2 TPW = 4.5118 * ppmvCO2^0.31286.
 This matches the magnitude at the Jan 1988 and slope of the trend of measured WV.
 The result is the right-hand graph of Figure 5 which shows approximately 6% increase 1960-2010.